gkhays/ldap2ut/README.md

 # LDAP to Unix Timestamp Converter

-Active Directory timestamps are based on the Gregorian Calendar and are computed using the number of 100 nanosecond intervals since 1601-1-1 in 100 .
+Active Directory timestamps are based on the Gregorian Calendar and are computed using the number of 100 nanosecond intervals since `1601-1-1`.

 ## References